SergeyDjam/purple-vk-plugin/src/contrib/cpputils/README.rst

 =======

 cpputils license is 2-Clause BSD license.
 Details can be found in LICENSE.

+strutils includes a copy of trio library which uses a separate license.
+It is included in LICENSE and in src/strutils/README.txt.

 Unit testing framework is licensed separately (see tests/contrib/cpput/LICENSE).